infinite-energy/infinite-energy.github.io/physics-research.md

 unknown physics, and how could we test these constraints?"</b>.
 3. Direction 3: <b>Research directly related to finding infinite energy.</b>
+4. Direction 4: <b>Research related to sources of energy we could use for finite amount of time (while we search for a infinite source of energy)</b>

 ## Examples
 1. For direction #1, examples of